Reut212/Weighted_And_Directed_Graph/README.md

 <img src="/Pictures/OOP_EX3 Python.jpeg" height="70" width="350" >

-This project represents a weighted and directed graph

 This project based on Classes that we created such as:

 NodeData - represents vertices on the graph.